 The BOD’s goal with this amendment is simple – we want to save the community time and money by allowing an action to occur (with a ‘checks and balance’ process), instead of racking up legal fees trying to solve egregious violations that affect the entire community’s resale value.
 Having lawyers and courts solve these issues is ultimately much more costly to the residents.

 Why are we discussing an amendment at the Annual meeting?

 When DR Horton set up the community, they filed different “Declaration of Use Restrictions” as the community was finished out.
-Currently, we have 19 different sets of book to follow.
-If registered, you can log into the http://www.spectrumam.com/ portal and go to ‘Governing Documents’ to see the list.
+Currently, we have 19 different sets of books to follow.
+If registered, you can log into the https://www.alamomanagementgroup.com/home-owner-login/ portal and go to ‘Governing Documents’ to see the list.
 The amendment will allow us to combine these documents into one easy-to-read document and standardize the documents.
 When the developer filed these documents, there are slight differences between the use restrictions.

 Why can’t the BOD just change them?

 The documents need to be reviewed, combined, and re-filed by a lawyer with the County Clerk’s office.
 Since it is changing a governing document, it takes 67% vote to amend the documents (CHAPTER 209.
 TEXAS RESIDENTIAL PROPERTY OWNERS PROTECTION ACT)